jimweirich/dim/README.markdown

     World.new(GameContainer)

+## More Background

+Jim wrote a [nice article](http://onestepback.org/index.cgi/Tech/Ruby/DependencyInjectionInRuby.rdoc) explaining the rationale for this code and how it works.
+Also check out [his slides](http://onestepback.org/articles/depinj/).

 # License

 DIM is available under the MIT license (see the file MIT-LICENSE for details).

-# More Information:

-Read [this](http://onestepback.org/articles/depinj/appendixa.html) for more background about this code.